-From late October to early May, venomous box jellyfish, also called stingers or sea wasps, occur in the coastal waters of northern Australia and around many of the Queensland islands.
-They are rarely found on the Outer Barrier Reef.
+From late October to early May, venomous box jellyfish, also called stingers or sea wasps, occur in the coastal waters of northern Australia and around many of the Queensland islands

 In the Northern Territory, the stingers are present at all beaches, and in Western Australia they are found along the Kimberley coastline.
 Beaches usually have warning signs during this time, and visitors are advised to swim where protective enclosures are provided.

 Hitchhiking is strongly discouraged throughout Australia.
 Public and private transport operates between most cities and towns.

 Travel insurance, with comprehensive health cover, is strongly recommended.
 Comprehensive insurance should be taken out before departure.